 As we started our day early, we were ahead of the crowds.
 The shuttles making their way into the canyon were already starting to fill, but we were headed the other way.

-Once again, we skipped the longer hike, Angels Landing at Stop – 6.
+Once again, we skipped the longer hike, Angels Landing at Stop – 6, which takes about 4 hours.
 Though, the park rangers also warned us that Angels Landing shouldn’t be attempted on rainy days.

 If you’re not familiar with Angels Landing, it’s a challenging hike, known for some pretty dangerous drop-offs.
 Even in good weather, it may not be for you.